akashsp7/Protein-classification/README.md

 A deep learning model for predicting protein subcellular localization using the ESM2 language model.
 This project aims to classify proteins into 12 different subcellular locations based on their amino acid sequences.

+*Note*: The training process has a fault in the uploaded files, where the test set iteself, is also used for validation.
+The numbers presented in the documentation are after fixing that fault.

 ## Overview

 The model leverages the power of Meta AI's ESM2 (Evolutionary Scale Modeling) transformer model, specifically the ESM2-3B-UR50D variant, to understand protein sequences and predict their subcellular locations.
 The model achieves impressive performance with: